My Blood Clot Story

 For months, I felt off.
 Fatigued, flu-like, and winded climbing stairs.
 Groceries carried from the car felt heavier than they should have been.
 I dismissed it with a familiar promise: “Come Monday, I’ll eat better.
 I’ll move more.”

+I got out of bed bargaining with my brain.
+“We can walk this off.”
+Each step made breathing harder, the heart pounding louder.
 I slowly walked to my husband’s side of the bed and whispered: “We need to go to the ER.
 I think I’m having a heart attack.”

 Don’t bargain with your body.